treuille/sabda/README.md

 - [ ] Basic learning.. do 1 hr of learning SolidJS
   - [x] Build a simple counter app
-  - [ ] Do a test with this context thing?
+  - [x] Do a test with this context thing?
     - Two counters with renderers and increment buttons
-  - [ ] Do a test with this state thing
-    - Two counters with renderers and increment buttons, but with state?
 - [x] Lunch? :)
 - [ ] Figure Investigate ToneJS
   - [ ] When you press a button, the browser plays a sound